microsoft/charticulator.com/_tutorials/tutorial7.md

     - timeBegin: 29.97
       timeEnd: 41.27
       text: |
-        Configure the range for the data axis, and set the colors of Axis to Gray
+        Configure the range for the data axis, and set the color of the axis to gray

     - section: |
         # Style the Chart Title